 Budgetary Basis.
 The following information is derived from the Commonwealth's unaudited budgetary basis financial statements.
 For the 2001 fiscal year, revenues were above estimate and expenditures were lower than projected, enabling the General Fund to end the fiscal year with an unappropriated surplus balance of \$335.5 million.
-Expenditures from Commonwealth revenues for the fiscal year, net of appropriation lapses and intergovernmental transfer transaction contributions, totaled \$19,966.2 million against Commonwealth revenues, net of tax refund and rebate reserves, of \$19,691.1 million.
+Expenditures from Commonwealth revenues for the fiscal year, net of appropriation lapses and including intergovernmental transfer transaction contributions, totaled \$19,966.2 million against Commonwealth revenues, net of tax refund and rebate reserves, of \$19,691.1 million.
 Financial operations during the fiscal year caused the total unappropriated surplus balance to decline by \$275 million as of June 30, 2001, an amount smaller than budgeted.

 Commonwealth revenues (prior to reserves for tax refunds) totaled \$20,561.7 million, \$81.2 million (0.4 percent) above the estimate made at the time the budget was enacted.
 Commonwealth tax revenues for the fiscal year increased by 1.4 percent over fiscal year 2000 tax receipts.
 The growth of tax receipts during the fiscal year was constrained by \$444.6 million of tax reductions enacted for the fiscal year and the slowing rate of economic growth experienced in the nation and the state during this period.
-Among Commonwealth receipts for the fiscal year, the capital stock and franchise tax, the personal income tax and miscellaneous non-tax income were substantially higher than budgeted.
-Although fiscal year receipts from the capital stock and franchise tax were above budget estimates, receipts were 1.9 percent below fiscal year 2000 receipts, in part, due to a tax rate cut effective during the fiscal year.
-Receipts from the personal income tax increased 6.0 percent for the fiscal year led by a 6.5 percent gain in withholding receipts.
-Miscellaneous revenues increased 6.8 percent over the prior fiscal year, largely due to earnings on invested balances.
-Major Commonwealth revenue sources whose actual revenues were significantly under their budgeted amounts include the corporate net income and the sales taxes.
-Corporate net income tax receipts, reflecting a trend of falling business profits, declined by 13.8 percent for fiscal year 2001.
-Sales tax receipts, though below budget, increased by 2.6 percent over receipts during the previous fiscal year.
+Reserves for tax refunds in fiscal year 2001 were \$870 million, an increase of 6.7 percent over fiscal year 2000 reserves.
+Actual tax refund payments rose by an amount more than reserves for tax refunds, causing the amount of reserves carried over to the next fiacal year to decline.
+At the end of fiscal year 2001, approximately \$184 million of reserves were available for making tax refunds in the following fiscal year.